mini-walker/OpenFOAM-Git/README.md

-# 💻 My Own OpenFOAM Demo Results
+# 💻 My OpenFOAM Demo Results

 This repository showcases selected **CFD simulation results** generated using **OpenFOAM**.
 The demos include a variety of fluid dynamics cases I previously computed, and the results are visualized as videos for easier sharing and reference.